Jobhdez/jobhdez.github.io/_posts/2023-12-31-computational-models.md

 ### Introduction

+In this blog post I will explain what the substitution model for computation is which is associated with pure functional programming and then I explain how, when assignment and mutation are added,  the substitution model no longer holds.
+As a result, a different model for computation is needed, namely, the environment model for computation whereby expressions get evaluated in the context of an environment.
+I culminate the blog by sharing part of the scheme interpreter I built which is an implementation of the environment model.
+CPython also uses this environment model to carry out its computations; moreover, I also point out that a scheme interpreter built using a Python interpreter shows what it means to compute something in the sense of a universal machine.

+### Background
 In “Structure and Interpretation of Computer Programs” it talks about the deep meaning of what an interpreter is.
-An interpreter can be seen as a machine that emulates other machines.
+An interpreter can be seen as a universal machine that emulates other machines.

 Interpreters compute anything that in principle can be computed, i.e. an interpreter is a universal machine; for example, if you feed a C interpreter to a Scheme interpreter the Scheme interpreter can emulate the C interpreter and thereby compute any C program.

 > The deep idea here is that any evaluator can emulate any other.
 Thus, the notion of “what can in principle be computed” (ignoring practicalities of time and memory required) is independent of the language or the computer and instead reflects an underlying notion of computability.

-To illustrate what this quote is saying, suppose we give the python3 interpreter a Scheme interpreter.
-As a consequence, the python3 interpreter will mimic a scheme interpreter which in turn will compute any scheme expression.
+To illustrate what this quote is saying, suppose we give the Python3 interpreter a Scheme interpreter.
+As a consequence, the Python3 interpreter will mimic a Scheme interpreter which in turn will compute any Scheme expression.
+So, computation is universal.

-In what follows I will try to explain the environment model of computation that is the ground for interpreters.
+In what follows I will try to explain the environment model for  computation.
+The environment model for computation is the ground for interpreters.
 And we will conclude with a Scheme interpreter implemented in Python.

-### Models of computation
+### Models for computation

 In “Structure and Interpretation of Computer Programs” it talks about at least two computational models; one is associated with pure functional programming and one with programming with assignment/mutation.
 These computational models are the **substitution model** and **environment model**.